SamIeer/traffic-prediction/README.md

-# Delhi Traffic Prediction using GTFS & OpenStreetMap
+# Delhi Traffic Prediction  & OpenStreetMap

 A machine learning-powered system to predict travel time.
 It visualizes live congestion, stop-to-stop delay, and optimal routes using interactive maps and charts.